 Professor Robert (Bob) Merlin Carter 1942-2016

-Bob Carter was born in Reading, England on 9 March 1942 and emigrated to New Zealand in 1956, where he attended Lindisfarne College in Hastings.
-In 1963 the University of Otago conferred on him a B. Sc.
-(Hons) in geology and five years the University of Cambridge awarded him a Ph.D. in paleontology.
-His doctoral thesis was The Functional Morphology of Bivalved Mollusca.
+Bob Carter was born in Reading, England on 9 March 1942.
+He emigrated to New Zealand in 1956, where he attended Lindisfarne College in Hastings.
+In 1963 he graduated form the University of Otago with a B Sc (Hons) in geology.
+Five years later the University of Cambridge awarded him a Ph.D. in paleontology; his doctoral thesis was The Functional Morphology of Bivalved Mollusca.

-After lecturing at the University of Otago, James Cook University (JCU) in Townsville made him Professor and Head of its School of Earth Sciences, a post he held for 17 years.
-Subsequently he was an adjunct research professor at the Marine Geophysical Laboratory at JCU from 1998 to 2005, and a visiting research professor in geology and geophysics at the University of Adelaide from 2001 to 2005.
+After lecturing at the University of Otago, James Cook University (JCU) in Townsville made him a Professor and the Head of its School of Earth Sciences, a post he held for 17 years.
+From 1998 to 2005 he was an adjunct research professor at the Marine Geophysical Laboratory at JCU and from 2001 to 2005 a visiting research professor in geology and geophysics at the University of Adelaide.

-Bob's published research is diverse encompassing palaeontology, palaeoecology and paleoclimatology, as well as the Great Barrier Reef and sea-level and climate change, and New Zealand's climate over the last 3.9 million years.
+Bob's published research is diverse.
+It encompasses palaeontology, palaeoecology and paleoclimatology, as well as the Great Barrier Reef and sea-level and climate change, and New Zealand's climate over the last 3.9 million years.

-Bob was one of the world’s leading authorities on the science of climate change and a staunch critic of poor science and public policy based on such science.
+Bob was one of the world’s leading authorities on the science of climate change and a staunch critic of poor science and of public policy based on poor science.
 He was a founding member of the New Zealand Climate Science Coalition, an emeritus fellow and science policy advisor at the Institute of Public Affairs in Australia and the Heartland Institute in the US, a science advisor at the Science and Public Policy Institute in the US, and the Chief Science Advisor to the International Climate Science Coalition.
 Last but by no means least, Bob served as a Director of the Australian Environmental Foundation up to the time of his death.

 Bob passed away in Townsville on 19 January 2016.
 He is survived by his wife Anne, and son Jeremy.